General information for visitors

 Q: Can I bring snacks or food from home during a visit?
 What kinds?
 Are there limits?

 A: If you plan to bring food, it will need approval by the patient’s treatment team and the executive officer.
-Visitors can only bring enough food to share during the visit, as patients cannot take any food back on the ward.
+Visitors can only bring enough food to share during the visit, as patients cannot take any food back to the ward.

 Q: Can I bring the patient their preferred toiletries?